etav22/Rnt-You-Glad-You-Learned-R/notebooks/world_cup.md

 However, before we begin, let’s ask some questions that will help to guide our analysis:

-1. Who is the winningest/losingest/drawingest (not sure if that’s a word) team? - Review both raw wins and win %
+    1. Who is the winningest/losingest/drawingest (not sure if that's a word) team?
+      - Review both raw wins and win %
     2. What team has played the most games in the WC?
 Is that associated with the having more wins?
 One would think yes
     3. What team has scored the most goals and has had the most goals scored against them?
     4. How many matches have required extra time?
 If so, how many have required penalties?
     5. Do scores vary across dates?
 Meaning do we see more wins/losses/draws on a certain day of the week?
     6. Does being home or away have any impact on the outcome of the game?
     7. Do we see a difference in the amount of goals scored year to year?

 For now, I think that list of questions should be enough to get us started : )